arojascontrer/Vim-Latex_Integration/README.md

 A lightweight combination of VIM configs and resources to create class notes.

-Make sure you are running on VIM 9.1.1385 or higher and that you compiled with pytho:w:n 3 support before installing the resources.
+Make sure you are running on VIM 9.1.1385 or higher and that you compiled with python 3 support before installing the resources.

 Based on Gilles Castel note taking method. https://castel.dev/